adithya16pillai/adithya16pillai/README.md

 ###

-<h3 align="left">👩‍💻  About Me <br> Computer Science graduate from VIT Vellore with a deep passion for Cybersecurity and Software Engineering, blending offensive and defensive security insights with cutting-edge AI innovation.
+<h3 align="left">👩‍💻  About Me <br> <br> Computer Science graduate from VIT Vellore with a deep passion for Cybersecurity and Software Engineering, blending offensive and defensive security insights with cutting-edge AI innovation.
 Backed by over a year of hands-on internship experience, I’m focused on building impactful solutions at the intersection of digital security and intelligent systems. </h3>

 ###